-- Make sure all linkages, cables, levers and pins under vehicle are covered with grease to prevent rust. - Move vehicles at least 25 feet (8 m) every 15 days to lubricate working parts and prevent corrosion.
+- Make sure all linkages, cables, levers and pins under vehicle are covered with grease to prevent rust. - Move vehicles at least 25 feet (8 meters) every 15 days to lubricate working parts and prevent corrosion.

-Removing vehicle from storage
+Removing Vehicle from Storage

 When your vehicle is ready to come out of storage, do the following: